 Darren Setlow is a commercial and architectural photographer living with his wife and two boys on the coast of Maine.
 His love of cars was ignited by his grandfather who was a master mechanic.
 Darren spent hours playing in and climbing on the old classic Plymouths, Chevrolets, and Hudsons on his grandfather’s property in Washington state.
 His father built his own cars and had racing in his blood, street racing his modified ’48 Hudson.
 Growing up helping his father wrench on the family cars, and eventually, his own, it was all but inevitable that Darren would continue a tradition of love of cars.
 Racing for Darren is as much a return to roots and family history as following a deep passion for cars and high performance driving.
 Darren was thrilled to join Hammerheads Racing in the Fall of 2017 and can’t wait for the next race.
 He has spent time at the Porsche Sport Driving School and is currently working on restoring a Porsche 924 Turbo.

 Mike Grant was born and raised in the Chicago area.
-The brother of team principal, Bob Grant, this is Mike’s first full year with the team.
+The brother of team principal, Bob Grant, Mike drove for one season and now serves as Crew Chief.
 He is a Marine Corps Viet Nam veteran, married with two children and is living in Virginia.
 He’s retired from the industrial paint finishing business, and was employed by Binks Mfg., Fanuc Robotics N.A., and most recently, Volvo Trucks N.A.
 His hobbies include woodworking and family genealogy.
 A favorite spare time activity, weather permitting, is driving though the mountains in his 1965 Cobra 427SC replica with his wife Laurie.
 Mike first became interested in sports car racing in the mid sixties watching Augie Pabst (Scarab), Roger Penske (Corvette) and Dave MacDonald (Cobra) dueling on tracks like Road America.
 He’s wanted to get behind the wheel since then, but life commitments prevented it.
 When this opportunity came up, he couldn’t say no.